jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 # TESS Stellar Variability Catalog Analysis @ ARDASTELLA
 ![Ardastella_logo](https://github.com/user-attachments/assets/9b2b480b-0743-43da-a0c6-7212f9db9e1a)
 ## Background and Overview
-  ARDASTELLA is a research group consisting of University faculty, PhD students, and international collaborators working on pulsating stars.
+  [ARDASTELLA](#https://ardastella.netlify.app/) is a research group consisting of University faculty, PhD students, and international collaborators working on pulsating stars.
 They specialize in Telescope Operations Planning for astronomical observatories and publishing within Astrophysics and Astronomy literature.
-Recommendations will be used by research leads and telescope operators to better allocate research team and observatory resources.
+Recommendations will be used by research leads, team members, and telescope operators to better allocate their resources.
 Insights are delivered to team members and research leads.
 <br/><br/>

 ##